TencentMediaLab/GME/GME Developer Manual/Android Developer Manual/Android SDK Developer Manual_intl.md

 ITMGContext.GetInstance(this).GetAudioCtrl().SetMicVolume(volume);
 ```
 ### Obtain software volume for the microphone
 This API is used to obtain the software volume for the microphone.
-An int value is returned.
-Retured value of 101 means SetMicVolume() has not been called.
+An int value is returned to indicate the software volume for the microphone.
+Returned value of 101 means SetMicVolume() has not been called.

 #### Function prototype
 ```